lo585983/snes9x_3ds/readme.md

 ##Change History

+v0.62
+- Improved Mode 7 zoomed-in textures.
+Games like Seiken Densetsu, ActRaiser 1/2 look better when viewing the Mode 7 textures near to the ground.
+Thanks for Discostew for the motivation!
+- Improved sound handling to ensure that the left speaker plays at the same volume as the right speaker.
+- Added option to change in-frame palette handling.
+There are three options to choose from:
+   > Enabled.
+(Slow, accurate, but never as accurate as software)
+   >  Disabled Style 1 (faster, less accurate)
+   > Disabled Style 2 (faster, less accurate) works a little differently from Style 1 Most games are by default Disabled Style 2.
+  Bahamut Lagoon and Front Mission Gun Hazard are by default Disabled Style 1.
+  Wild Guns, Judge Dredd, Batman Forever are by default Enabled.
+- Fixed Clock Tower to boot properly again.
+- Fixed Star Fox flickering problem when there are frameskips.
+- Fixed outside-of-track texture problem with Super Mario Kart’s Bowser Castle stages.
+- Fixed Final Fantasy V Intro logo cutout problem.
+- Fixed Donkey Kong Country's tile colour corruption bug

 v0.61
 - Fixed DSP bug that causes some games like Dragon Ball - Super Budoten 3, Umihara Kawase to mute.
 - Fixed bug that doesn't stop sound from playing when saving to SRAM.